-- Note the date, time, place and context of disclosure or concern, facts and not assumption, opinion or interpretation. - If it is observation of bruising or an injury try to record detail, e.g. "right arm above elbow" and use the body maps provided on the system.
+- Note the date, time, place and context of disclosure or concern, facts and not assumption, opinion or interpretation. - If it is observation of bruising or an injury try to record detail, e.g. "right arm above elbow" and the body map must be used on MyConcern (paper body maps may be used and uploaded to the file).
 Do not take photographs. - Note the non-verbal behaviour and the key words in the language used by the pupil (try not to translate into 'proper terms').